dan-fritchman/Thesis/content.md

 `Generator`s third and final task is _enforcement_.
 (This may be a feature or a bug per individual perspective.)
 Hdl21 was designed in the wake of a number of other academic analog-design libraries, and had the opportunity to observe their usage.
 One take-away: circuit designers are often not experienced programmers, and are accordingly unacquainted with countless practices that tend to make code more debuggable and understandable, both by others and by their future selves.
 Hdl21, and particularly its generator facility, attempts to enforce a few of these practices.
 These include:

-- Generator parameters must be organized into a type,
+- Generator parameters must be organized into a type
-- Each parameter has a required "docstring" description,
+- Each parameter has a required "docstring" description
-- Each parameter has a required datatype,
+- Each parameter has a required datatype
-- Parameter values are type-checked at runtime,
+- Parameter values are type-checked at runtime
 - Generator return values (and their annotations) are similarly type-enforced at runtime

 The latter practices regarding runtime type-strictness are pervasive throughout Hdl21.
 Generator parameters extend these practices to its most prominent user-facing interface.